Skip to main content

 Practical Tips

-• Contactless payment (debit or credit card) is available at most new rapid chargers and is being mandated for all chargers above 8 kW.
+• Contactless payment (debit or credit card) is mandated at all new UK public chargers above 8 kW.
 This reduces the need for multiple apps.

 • Motorway service stations (operated by Moto, Welcome Break, and Extra) typically have Gridserve, Ionity, Tesla, or Osprey chargers.
 Expect 50-350 kW speeds.